jaimiea/Jaimiea-portfolio/critique-by-design.md

 critiques:
 - **student, early 20s:** The student described the map graph to be visually appealing but less clear about its intent.
-They also stated that the title didn't make it obvious that the U.S. has the highest military expenditure as the other graph did.
-They recommended increasing the color range if possible since red-green color blindness is pretty common.
+She explained that the whole country being filled in with color made it more obvious which countries were included on your list.
+They also stated that the colors referring to dollar expenditure rather than country name in the key felt more informative, and better highlighted where each country fell on the spectrum.
+However, she felt the title didn't make it obvious that the U.S. had the highest military expenditure as the other graph did.
+They also recommended increasing the color range if possible since red-green color blindness is pretty common.
 - **adult, mid 50s:**